Tips & Tricks for Climbers

 filling a plastic bag with the snow that comes out of the hole, tie the bag

-This anchor kindly supplied by
+This particular anchor was kindly supplied by

 |